forcedotcom/SFDX-Data-Move-Utility/README.md

 - Handles **circular references between SObjects**, for example when Object1 has a child relationship to Object2, then the Object2 has a child relationship to Object3 and the Object3 has a parent relationship back to the Object1.

+- Supports customized **Fields and Object Mapping**, when the name of the objects and fields in the Source and the Target are different.

 - Supports data migration **preserving Record Type** for each record.

 - Handles **self-referenced fields**, for instance  Account.ParentId.